-Here we focus on the Weyl semimetal CeAlGe.
-Recently, the presence of a topological magnetic phase in CeAlGe for a magnetic field applied parallel to the $c$-axis has been reported \cite{puphal2020topological}.
+Here, we focus on the Weyl semimetal CeAlGe.
+Recently, the presence of a topological magnetic phase in CeAlGe for a magnetic field applied parallel to the $c$ axis has been reported \cite{puphal2020topological}.
 Previous studies have shown that ferromagnetic, antiferromagnetic, or both phases are present in samples of this material, depending on small stoichiometric variations \cite{dhar1992magnetic,dhar1996structural,hodovanets2018single,puphal2019bulk}.
-The previous results indicate that the properties of this compound are tightly coupled to its crystalline structure, suggesting that small changes in the lattice parameters, for example by the application of external pressure, can lead to large changes in its ground state properties.
+The previous results indicate that the properties of this compound are tightly coupled to its crystalline structure, suggesting that small changes in the lattice parameters, for example, by the application of external pressure, can lead to large changes in its ground-state properties.
 An antiferromagnetic ordering close to the stoichiometric ratio of 1:1:1 was observed below $\approx 5$~K at ambient pressure \cite{puphal2019bulk}.
 In addition, the presence of domain walls with high electrical resistance in CeAlGe has been proposed to be responsible for a recently observed singular angular magnetoresistance \cite{suzuki2019singular}.
-The application of external pressure has been shown to be an effective tool for tuning Weyl points closer to the Fermi energy in closely related materials without introducing additional disorder \cite{dos2016pressure,liang2017pressure,hirayama2015weyl,rodriguez2020two} and for modifying the domain wall landscape in its sister compound CeAlSi \cite{piva2023topological}.
+Moreover, the Fermi surface of CeAlGe is formed by small hole and electron pockets \cite{suzuki2019singular}.
+Despite the sensitivity of the magnetic structure, similar electronic band structures were found when antiferromagnetic or ferromagnetic order was considered as shown in Refs.\ \cite{he2023pressure} and \cite{chang2018magnetic}, respectively.
+The first study yielded 20 Weyl nodes in the antiferromagnetic phase, whereas the second reported a detailed analysis of the position of 16 nodes considering ferromagnetic order.
+The application of external pressure has been shown to be an effective tool for tuning Weyl points closer to the Fermi energy in closely related materials without introducing additional disorder \cite{dos2016pressure,liang2017pressure,hirayama2015weyl,rodriguez2020two} and for modifying the domain-wall landscape in its sister compound CeAlSi \cite{piva2023topological}.